Cognitive Development

 AgeMilestones

-1 month oldReacts to voice, established eye contact
+1 month oldReacts to voice, establishes eye contact

 4 months oldRecognizes hand

-9 months oldObject permanence; recognizes names; consonant babbling
+9 months oldObject permanence, recognizes names, and consonant babbling

 1 year oldSay or recognize a few words